-water quality for the calendar year 2014, and programs that protect the high quality of our water supply.
+This report describes Franklin's drinking water sources and treated water quality for the calendar year 2015, and programs that protect the high quality of our water supply.
 This publication is mandated by the federal public right-to-know regulation requiring community water suppliers to provide specific treated water quality information annually to their customers.
 This report includes additional information beyond the minimum federal requirements in order to respond to typical questions our customers ask about Franklin's water system.